Marconi transmitter c.1897

 Image result for global electric circuit

 A very lively start to the day at 0845 UTC on Sunday 28th May 2023 with a significant Sporadic-E opening on 144 MHz, MUF is already shortly afterwards 150 MHz.
-Looking at live Lightning strike map of Europe, there is no correlation observed this time however.
+Looking at live Lightning strike map of Europe, there is no correlation observed this time.
 However there is very intense Meteor activity today believed originating from Comet 209P, which occurs every year between 24-31st May, see images below.

 This Sporadic-E opening is staying frustratingly over central Poland at 1124 UTC and is now only up to 70 MHz, it has moved a little further West than earlier this morning.
 At 1305 UTC it still hasn't moved away from Poland and is getting weaker with just a few 50 MHz spots being shown.
 By 1650 UTC the Sporadic-E opening on 50 MHz largely gone and very little heard today here for the UK, surprising the Es didn't move or appear further West at all.
 Brief weak 50 MHz opening from UK to Scandinavia this evening

-Sporadic-E + Tropospheric Ducting (TRD)
+Sporadic-E + Tropospheric Ducting (TRDES)

 Also in June 2019 Sporadic-E + marine Tropo Ducting allowed signals on the 144 MHz band to be received from D41CV in the Cape Verde Islands off the West Coast of Africa to be received by OE3NFC in Austria at a distance of 5107 km, the marine Tropo ducting path being from Cape Verde to Southern Spain where it joined the Sporadic-E path between Southern Spain and Austria.